 Frequently asked questions

 Not under usual circumstances as the service is confidential.
-However, in rare circumstances, our workers might have concerns about your safety, or the safety of others.
-We also have to work within the law.
-If a situation of concern arose, we would aim, wherever possible, to talk to you about why we feel the need to speak to someone else.
+However, in some cases, our advisers may have concerns about your safety, or the safety of others and we may need to involve someone else.
+We always work within the law, but if a situation of concern arose, we would consult you if possible and explain why we feel the need to speak to someone else about your circumstances.

-We try to offer you an initial appointment within a week and work hard to keep waiting times for ongoing counselling to a minimum.
-If we do suggest ongoing counselling, then we will contact you frequently to check how you’re managing.
-You can help us to keep waiting times down by regularly checking your Keele email and responding to our emails offering further appointments.
-If you feel your need is changing then you are welcome to access the drop-in appointments.
+We aim to offer you an initial appointment within a week and try to keep waiting times for ongoing appointments to a minimum.
+If we do suggest ongoing appointments, then we will contact you frequently to check how you’re managing.
+Please make sure that you check your Keele email account and respond to our offers of appointments as this helps to keep waiting list times to a minimum.

-We're happy to offer you some time to seek advice about a friend or relative.
-However, we wouldn't be able to tell you if the person is accessing the service, or talk to you about someone else.
+We would be happy to offer you some general advice about a friend or relative.
+However, we wouldn't be able to be specific or tell you if a person is accessing our service.

-The service aims to work in a shorter term model and so in the first instance we offer students up to six sessions.
+In the first instance we offer students up to six sessions.
 We are committed to working in an ethical manner and want to see your life improve as quickly as possible.
-Sometimes, at our initial appointment, we might identify that your needs are best met by local NHS provision, and we’ll either liaise with them or provide you with the most appropriate contacts.
+Sometimes, at our initial appointment, we might identify that your needs are best met by an external provider and we’ll either liaise with them on your behalf or provide you with their contact details.

-Sometimes students bring someone with them to their first session to sit with them in the waiting room.
-We've found that having someone with you in our consulting rooms makes it harder to talk and can mean you don't get as much from us as you might.
+Sometimes students bring someone with them to their first session, to sit with them in the waiting room.
+We've found that having someone with you in the consulting room can make it more difficult for you to open up and you may not get as much out of the session as possible.